Overview: The Garmin Tire Pressure Monitor Sensor (TPMS)

-monitor your motorcycle's tire pressure as you travel.
-The sensor transmits the
+lets you monitor your motorcycle's tire pressure as you travel.
+The sensor

-zūmo 390LM navigation device.
-One TPMS sensor is required for each tire, and should be used
+595LM).
+One TPMS sensor is required for each tire (sold individually), and

 (industrial, scientific, and medical) band of the 2.4 GHz spectrum.
 Each sensor

-transmits the tire pressure data wirelessly to the zūmo 390LM, where it is
+transmits the tire pressure data wirelessly to the zūmo unit, where it is

 displayed in real time.
 Transmitting range is approximately 6.6 feet.